jidicula/clang-format-action/README.md

   * Default: `^$`
   * Pattern matching is done with a real regex, not a glob expression.
 You can exclude multiple patterns like this: `(hello|world)`.

-This action checks all C/C++ files in the provided directory in the GitHub workspace are formatted correctly using `clang-format`.
+This action checks all C/C++ (including Arduino `.ino` and `.pde`) files in the provided directory in the GitHub workspace are formatted correctly using `clang-format`.
 If no directory is provided or the provided path is not a directory in the GitHub workspace, all C/C++ files are checked.

 The following file extensions are checked:
 * Header files: